Dusty Brown is an artist, writer, marketing consultant and a community volunteer.

 Because I am an artist who created this line out of a passion for technique, texture and beauty, I do not pass the increased costs of using the highest quality of components on to my customers.
 Instead, I work very hard to utilize large volume rates by purchasing big, attend professional trade shows to get the most beautiful stones at often negotiable prices and search high and low for my antique items at reasonable prices.
 Many times, you can purchase a pair of my sterling silver earrings with gemstones for the same price range as a pair of 'fake' earrings at a large retailer.
 The same goes for my bracelets and necklaces.

 If you browse my full selection in person, you will see that I make a wide variety of items.
 Though beading is often prominent in my line, I also work with sterling chain, metal stamping and mixed media handmade pendants in clay or wood.
 At times, I use leather cuffs embellished with stones and beads.
 Many would say that my sterling silver chains with varying antique items used as pendants are a bit of my signature and I would agree.
-You can also sometimes spy art that isn't jewelry at all, like handmade magnets, sewn items, painted canvasses and so on, in my catalogue, though these projects are generally available in limited quantites as they are created when I feel like a change for a while.
+You can also sometimes spy art that isn't jewelry at all, like handmade magnets, sewn items, painted canvasses and so on, in my catalog, though these projects are generally available in limited quantites as they are created when I feel like a change for a while.

 Please do send me an email at Dusty@DustyBrown.net or call 615.439.7836 to discuss custom products, carrying my line in your establishment or for more information on my writing, editing and creative services offered.